-Man accused of trying to kidnap siblings released from custody
+Man accused of trying to kidnap siblings to be released from custody

-MEMPHIS, Tenn. — Tavius Woods, the man recently arrested for trying to kidnap two sisters, has been released on his own recognizance.
+MEMPHIS, Tenn. — Tavius Woods, the man recently arrested for trying to kidnap two sisters, was was ordered to be released on his own recognizance by a judge.

-WREG’s Jessica Gertler has been following this story from the beginning and was in the courtroom Monday when a judge released him from custody.

 Woods was accused of trying to kidnap a 10-year-old girl from Germanshire Elementary and her older sister from Power Center Academy.
 Both incidents happened around the end of April.